 Toronto’s First Post Office

-Toronto’s First Post Office is a museum and full-service postal outlet that allows visitors the ability to see Canada’s oldest surviving purpose-built post office.
+Toronto’s First Post Office is a museum and full-service postal outlet that allows visitors to see Canada’s oldest surviving purpose-built post office.

 Where: 260 Adelaide St E, Toronto